ben-schneider-tech-com/ben-schneider-tech-com.github.io/README.md

 1. [Download and install git](https://git-scm.com/downloads)
 1. Create an account on [github.com](https://github.com/)
 2. Navigate to [create token](https://github.com/settings/tokens/new)
-2. Create the token with the *repo* permission
+2. Create the token with the **repo** permission
 4. Save the token on your computer
 2. Click create repository
-3. Name the repository with the name *your_github_username.github.io*
+3. Name the repository *your_github_username.github.io*
-4. Click `public repository`
+4. Click **public repository**
-5. Click `create repository`
+5. Click **create repository**
-8. Copy the url under the under the *quick setup* section in the newly created repository
+8. Copy the URL under the under the *quick setup* section in the newly created repository
-9. open a console
+9. Open a console
-10. run git clone with the first argument being the copied url with your token and an @ sign prefixing the github.com part of the url.
+10. Run git clone with the first argument being the copied URL with your token and an @ sign prefixing the github.com part of the URL.
 Note: your command should look *something* like:
 `git clone https://ghp_7vPZBJGcmSWN0nsCVY7fjNCsmxWc6B4IGBaQ@github.com/ben-schneider-tech-com/website.git`
 11. Copy and paste the contents of your jekyll static website project into the newly created repository directory
-12. run `git add *`
+12. Run `git add *`
-13. run `git commit -m "my resume website"`
+13. Run `git commit -m "my resume website"`
-14. run `git push`
+14. Run `git push`
 15. Go to *your_github_username.github.io* to see your website!

+**Demo of creating your repository and hosting your static website**
 ![](https://github.com/ben-schneider-tech-com/ben-schneider-tech-com.github.io/blob/main/my_resume_demo.gif)

 Once this step is completed you will have your resume hosted on Github Pages.
 You will also have created a Github repository and added your Jekyll project files to that repository.